gardener/gardener/docs/monitoring/connectivity.md

 ## Shoot Connectivity

 We measure the connectivity from the shoot to the API Server.
 This is done via the `blackbox exporter` which is deployed in the shoot's `kube-system` namespace.
 Prometheus will scrape the `blackbox exporter` and then the exporter will try to access the API Server.
 Metrics are exposed if the connection was successful or not.
-This can be seen in the dashboard `Kubernetes Control Plane Status` dashboard under the `API Server Connectivity` panel.
+This can be seen in the `Kubernetes Control Plane Status` dashboard under the `API Server Connectivity` panel.
 The `shoot` line represents the connectivity from the shoot.

 ![image](images/panel.png)